inhandnet/InGateway-firmware-EN/IG502-Quick-Start-Manual.md

 <a id="update-the-software"> </a>

 ## 2. Update the Software
-To obtain the latest software version of IG502 and updated functions, contact the customer service center.
+To obtain the latest software version of IG502 and updated functions, please visit the [Resource](https://www.inhandnetworks.com/downlist/cid-148/).
 To update the IG502 software version, do as follows.

 <a id="update-the-firmware-software"> </a>